-The children had lots of fun learning about key ecological subjects such as plastic pollution by colouring in and drawing themselves alongside sea creatures and before dashing off into the garden sun, repeated back to the teachers in class how plastic must not go into the ocean; it must go into the correct recycling bins.
+Chatting and drawing with twenty-five, four-year-olds was such a wonderful experience.
+The children had lots of fun learning about key ecological subjects, such as plastic pollution, by colouring in and drawing themselves alongside sea creatures.
+Toddlers would join me in waves at the board (excuse the pun) and before dashing off into the garden sun, would repeat back to the teachers in class how plastic must not go into the ocean; it must go into the correct recycling bins.

-The attention span of four-year-olds is not very long and as I have one of my own, I know how to relate to them and keep them engaged and interested so that they produced some beautiful pieces of art.
-Thank you for having me Mad Hatter's Nursery, the children and I had a brilliant morning.
+The attention span of a four-year-old is not very long and, as I have one of my own, I knew how to relate to the children keeping them engaged and interested so that they produced some beautiful pieces of art.
+Thank you for having me Mad Hatter's Nursery, the children and I had an excellent morning.

-The piece has also been featured on Jane Goodall's Roots and Shoots website
+This piece has also been featured on Jane Goodall's Roots and Shoots website.